WilleBerg/TestGame/README.md

 # TestGame

 v0.017 - Rewrote the whole Grid/Hitbox system.
 Changing rooms now work.
 Changed default res, now 1920x1080.
+Made the Grid save files alot more efficient.

 		The Grid system now works kind of the same.
-But a grid now has a list of Hitboxes, which can have different properties.
+But a grid now has an array of Hitboxes, which can have different properties.
 For now there is only Wall hitbox and Zone hitbox.
 			The zone hitbox changes the zone when it collides with the player hitbox.

 TODO:
 - Comment new methods in Grid/Hitbox.